List of RK Zamet players

 Below is a list of notable and famous handballers who have played for RK Zamet.
-Due to incomplete data some positions aren't written.
+Due to incomplete data some positions are not written.

 Hall of Fame

 This section is for players who started their career in Zamet and won at least a bronze medal with the national team.
 Based on the list from RK Zamet.
 The hall of fame was unveiled to the public September 30, 2015.

 The hall of fame is located in the hall of Centar Zamet.